DenisOvchinnikov93/DenisOvchinnikov93/README.md

 ## Hello!

 My name is Denis Ovchinnikov.

-I got my PhD in mathematics in 2020 and currently work as a professor of Mathematics at Stevens Institute of Technology, with interests in software development and data science.
+I have a PhD in mathematics (2020) and I currently work as a professor of Mathematics at Stevens Institute of Technology.

 I am also a Software Developer Intern at Castle Point Learning Systems.

+I am planning to switch to a full-time programming and/or data science job in the near future.

 ### Research
 My research is focused on the intersection between abstract algebra (think matrices with integer elements), probability theory and complexity theory.
 Some of the topics that I worked on are: random structures in group theory, in particular random matrices and their properties; algorithmic problems in matrix groups.
 You can see list of my publications and preprints on [ArXiv](https://arxiv.org/search/math?searchtype=author&query=Ovchinnikov%2C+D).